BenjaminViranin/Overload-Engine/README.md

 - The project is currently in progress, so some features will come on future updates.
 - The deadline is 14 june 2019.

+# Source Code

+- You can ask me for the source code on my email [Benjamin Viranin](ben.viranin@gmail.com)

 # Build Instruction

-- You can run the Editor using the Build ([Editor.exe](https://github.com/BenjaminViranin/Overload-Engine/tree/master/Build))
+- You can get the Build of the Editor and the Game on our website [Overload.org](http://overloadengine.org/)
-- You can run the Project using Visual Studio and set "Editor" as startup project